 YS: Honestly, being a springboard was really the reason I started JL8 to begin with, but now, it would be fun to see how large I could grow it before I finish it.
 Really the only thing I’m interested in after JL8 is a return to Gifted, my creator-owned project.
 I don’t really have a huge desire to work for anyone or on any other titles.

 Q8.
-You’ve worked on the backups for Luther Strode (Luther Strode).
+You’ve worked Luther Strode.
 Is there anything else in the pipe line?
-Was there anything to learn from it?
+What did you learn from it?

 YS: There are a few things in the pipeline, yeah, but nothing really worth talking about just yet.
 Still very early stages, so you never know what might happen.
 As far as learning anything from Luther Strode, I’m not sure.
 It was actually sort of a return to form for me.
 It was nice to get back to traditional comic book pages, as opposed to the strip format.